RECYCLE (AND DO IT RIGHT THE FIRST TIME) Aurora Web thrives on code re-use: both consuming and open-sourcing shareable

-As an experienced developer with something to offer, I'll take some distinct functionality that I'm proud of, that could be useful to others's.
-In some cases the original code was developed years ago, then extended over time to fit the needs of various projects.
-I'll simplify it's use, reorganize, modernize, generalize, document, test, package, and finally share it in my public repositories.
+As an experienced developer with something to offer, I'll take some distinct functionality that I'm proud of, that could be useful to others.
+I'll simplify it, reorganize, modernize, generalize, document, test, package, and then publish it in my public repositories.

-Keeping my code in a public repository helps me too.
-Apart from establishing credibility in the developer community, it keeps my code organized, I get to consume my modules in multiple projects.
+Keeping my code in a central repository helps me too.
+Apart from establishing credibility within the developer community, it keeps my code organized and I get to consume my modules in multiple projects.
 If I need to improve a component, or just fix a bug, I can do it in one place and have the updates propagate into all projects that depend on it.

 Ultimately, sharing my work is a way of giving back; a way to belong, serve, and swim in a greater pool.